ganeti/ganeti/man/hbal.rst

-On a perfectly balanced cluster (all nodes the same size, all instances the same size and spread across the nodes equally), the values for all metrics would be zero.
+On a perfectly balanced cluster (all nodes the same size, all instances the same size and spread across the nodes equally), the values for all metrics would be zero, with the exception of the total percentage of reserved memory.
 This doesn't happen too often in practice :)

 OFFLINE INSTANCES